Mirror Symmetry for Quiver Algebroid Stacks: Representation theory of category by algebroid stacks

 There are two closely related constructions in this situation.
 The first one is taking product.
 Namely, we take $(\bL_1,b_1)$ as probes and transform $(\bL_2,b_2)$ to a left $\A_1$-module over $\A_2$, or in other words, an $(\A_1,\A_2)$-bimodule.
 In commutative analog, this gives a universal sheaf over the product of local moduli of $\bL_1$ and that of $\bL_2$, whose fiber is the Floer cohomology $\mathrm{HF}^\bullet ((\bL_1,b_1),(\bL_2,b_2))$.
 We concern about this in the current section.

-The second construction is that we want to glue up the local nc mirrors of $\bL_1$ and $\bL_2$ by finding an nc family of isomorphisms between $(\bL_1,b_1)$ and $(\bL_2,b_2)$ over certain localizations $(\A_1)|_{12} \cong (\A_2)|_{12}$. $(\bL_i,b_i)$ are treated as objects in the same family.
+The second construction is that we want to glue up the nc deformation spaces of $\bL_1$ and $\bL_2$ by finding an nc family of isomorphisms between $(\bL_1,b_1)$ and $(\bL_2,b_2)$ over certain localizations $(\A_1)|_{12} \cong (\A_2)|_{12}$. $(\bL_i,b_i)$ are treated as objects in the same family.
 The construction is presented in the next section.

 In Definition \ref{def:mirMF}, we transform a single object $L$ using $(\bL_1,b_1)$.
 Now we transform an nc family of objects $(\bL_2,b_2)$.
 Let's define